 We have a monthly gathering of survivors to encourage, inspire and support one another.
 Socials are typically the 2nd Saturday of the month with some exceptions.
 Please follow our Facebook page for details or contact us at 951-742-7405 for more info.

 Christina is a natural caregiver, and has been with The CARE Project since it's inception.
-She has assisted Carrie with bringing her ideas of what The CARE Project could be into a reality.
-Christina loves to work behind the scenes and she is constantly striving to create an organization that helps individuals and the community heal from this disease.
+She agreed to be Carrie's Co-Founder and has assisted with bringing her ideas of what The CARE Project could be into a reality.
+As Carrie's personal friend, she knew firsthand what Carrie endured following surgery and chemotherapy treatments.
+She served as one of Carrie's caregivers.
+Christina loves to work behind the scenes, is a master of details and is our Special Events Coordinator.

 Read more about Carrie's personal journey here